 It’s not enough to say: ‘Write headings’.
 They have to be good headings, and placed thoughtfully in the text.

-To brush up your headings
+Brush up your headings

-This article first appeared in Usability News
+This article is a version of one that first appeared in Usability News

 Image, Traditional paper and pen vs electronic document, by Alisa Cooper, creative commons